Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing

 Although the objective graphs in most practical optimization tasks are not fully connected, their required connectivity often exceeds the native connectivity available on current quantum annealing chips.
 This discrepancy becomes even more pronounced as the size of the objective graph \( G_O \) grows.
 As a result, direct implementation of such problem graphs onto existing hardware is generally infeasible without substantial embedding overhead.

-Further analysis is presented in Appendix~\ref{app:model:embed:topologies}, where we examine the embeddability of a specific instance with 12 epigenetic markers, 25 nucleosome positions, and a maximum interaction range of 5, under periodic boundary conditions.
+Further analysis is presented in Supplementary Material \cite{kempe2025}, where we examine the embeddability of a specific instance with 12 epigenetic markers, 25 nucleosome positions, and a maximum interaction range of 5, under periodic boundary conditions.
 The model is mapped onto various hardware topologies, and we evaluate key embedding metrics such as chain length and total qubit overhead.
-After describing how we process the epigenomic data in Appendix (\ref{app:processingof}) we discuss the problem of embedding the objective graph in the Pegasus and Zephyr topologies in Appendix (\ref{app:scaling_behavior}) and the boundary condition and coupling threshold in Appendixes (\ref{app:boundaries}) and (\ref{app:coupling_threshold}), respectively.
+After describing how we process the epigenomic data in Supplementary Material \cite{kempe2025} we discuss the problem of embedding the objective graph in the Pegasus and Zephyr topologies in Supplementary Material \cite{kempe2025} and the boundary condition and coupling threshold in Supplementary Material \cite{kempe2025}.

-\subsection{Embedding Locality}
+\subsubsection{Embedding Locality}

-Due to the limited connectivity between qubits in quantum annealing hardware, it is important to understand how the structure of the problem graph ---specifically the couplings between variables--- affects both the embedding process and the quality of the annealing outcome.
+Due to the limited connectivity between qubits in quantum annealing hardware, it is important to understand how the structure of the problem graph, specifically, the couplings between variables, affects both the embedding process and the quality of the annealing outcome.
 A key factor in this analysis is the {\bf locality} of the required couplings, whether they are limited to nearest neighbors or to next to nearest neighbors, etc. This is typically measured by the \textit{mean} and \textit{maximum chain lengths} resulting from the embedding.
 In this section, we explore these characteristics, focusing in particular on how they change with the maximum interaction range \( L \).